 Hands to Help Leaders Named Engaged Scholars

-Rosana Urbaez and Lisbeth Valdez, director and assistant director of Merrimack’s neighborhood resource center Hands to Help, were chosen from a nationally nominated group of community engagement professionals to the 2021-2022 Campus Compact Engaged Scholars Initiative (ESI).
+Rosana Urbaez and Lisbeth Valdez, director and assistant director of Merrimack’s neighborhood resource center Hands to Help, were chosen from a nationally nominated group of community engagement professionals to participate in the 2021-2022 Campus Compact Engaged Scholars Initiative (ESI).

-The ESI brings together early-career faculty and staff from across the country in a year-long leadership and professional development program to help advance civic and community engagement across higher education.
+The ESI brings together early-career faculty and staff from across the country in a yearlong leadership and professional development program to help advance civic and community engagement across higher education.
 Urbaez and Valdez were nominated as part of the Presidential Civic and Community Engagement Initiative.

 “Nominating Rosana and Lisbeth for the ESI is important not only for their own development as community engagement professionals but also for the College as we seek to advance our impact with local external communities,” said Elaine Ward, associate professor and special assistant to the president for civic and community engagement.

-As their work continues, however, Urbaez and Valdez have their sights set on increasing and expanding the impact of Hands to Help programming, increasing equity in the neighborhoods of Lawrence and engaging the Merrimack College community in sustainable capacity-building community partnerships.
+As their work continues, however, Urbaez and Valdez have their sights set on expanding the impact of Hands to Help programming, increasing equity in the neighborhoods of Lawrence and engaging the Merrimack College community in sustainable capacity-building community partnerships.

 “Our work at Hands to Help is so personal to us,” Urbaez said.
 “We were initially drawn to the ESI because we want to make sure that we are being impactful in all the things we do in the community.
 We want to see how we can structure our programs to make sure that we are making the most impact and working alongside community members to provide resources and support.”